rodekruis/IBF-system/docs/TROUBLESHOOT.md

 9 To restart the IBF-api-service in docker:
     docker-compose restart ibf-api-service

-10 With a single command, you create and start all the services from your configuration:
+10 To install the IBF-api-services:
     docker-compose exec ibf-api-service npm install